-What does the new 'Right to Rent' Legislation entail?
+What Does the New 'Right to Rent' Legislation Entail?

 Sep 8, 2016

-As a landlord you now have the responsibility of checking that your potential tenant has the right to rent your property legally.
-This is to make sure that anyone who in living in the UK illegally will find it difficult to find somewhere to live.
+As a landlord, you now have the responsibility of checking that your potential tenant has the right to rent your property legally.
+This is to make sure that anyone who is living in the UK illegally will find it difficult to find somewhere to live.
 This new legislation, introduced earlier this year, forms part of the Immigration Act 2014 and carries penalties of up to £3,000 per tenant if you fail to carry out the correct checks.